 Don't miss anything

-At that time the external pyramid was created as a new entrance and created this showroom to show the true origins of this museum.
-Leoh Ming Pei was the architect who worked on this project.
+At that time, the external pyramid was created as a new entrance, and this showroom to show the true origins of the museum.

 The origin of the name is unknown.
-There are two theories: It may come from the Latin "lupara" which means wolf because wolves lived here in the past or it is a deformation of old French "lower" which means tower after its origin as a defence of the city.
+There are two theories: It may come from the Latin word "lupara", which means “wolf”, since wolves lived here in the past; or it is a deformation of the old French word "lower", which means tower, and because of its origin as the defense of the city.